-Both cloning and genetic engineering raise serious animal welfare concerns5.
+Both cloning and genetic engineering raise serious animal welfare concerns4.
 In farmed fish species this includes heat treatment of eggs to induce triploidy, which renders fish sterile.

-renders fish sterile.
-No states position.
-0 The company makes a partial commitment to the avoidance of animals subject to genetic engineering or cloning but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company makes a partial commitment to the avoidance of animals subject to genetic engineering or cloning and the scope (in terms of geography, species and products) is clearly defined.
-3 Universal commitment to avoidance of animals subject to genetic engineering or cloning across all relevant species, own-brand and other brand products and geographies.
-5 (Max Score 5)
+geography, species and products) is clearly defined.
+Universal commitment to avoidance of animals subject to genetic 5 The company makes a partial commitment to the avoidance of animals subject to genetic engineering or cloning and the scope (in terms of 3 The company makes a partial commitment to the avoidance of animals subject to genetic engineering or cloning but the scope (in terms of geography, species or products) is not clearly defined.
+1 No states position.
+0

-- This question is looking for a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants. - Simply stating compliance with legislation is not treated as a proxy for having a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.
+• This question is looking for a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.

+Simply stating compliance with legislation is not treated as a proxy for having a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.
 The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
-Companies that state that they complied with legislation but do not have a formal policy are, therefore, awarded zero points. - Similarly, simply stating compliance with a farm assurance standard that prohibits genetic modification is not treated as a proxy for having a clearly states position, unless the commitment to avoidance is made explicit (e.g. compliance with the standard is presented as a way of delivering on its commitment to the avoidance
+Companies that state that they complied with legislation but do not have a formal policy are, therefore, awarded zero points.